redis/redis-om-dotnet/CONTRIBUTING.md

 3. Code changes should be relatively small and well described in the pull request.
 4. Code changes should be accompanied by tests that demonstrate coverage and regression for the issue.

-### Test Setup

-1. Run a basic Redis container for functional tests: `docker run -d -p 6379:6379 redislabs/redismod`
-2. Set the password environment variable for the private connection tests: `export PRIVATE_PASSWORD="my-cool-password"`
-3. Run an authenticated Redis container for private connection tests: `docker run -d -p 36379:6379 redislabs/redismod --requirepass $PRIVATE_PASSWORD`

 ### How to Open a PR

 1. Fork this repo.
 2. Make your Code Changes.
 3. Write your tests.
+4. Use the `docker run -p 6379:6379 redislabs/redismod` as your local environment for running the functional tests.
-4. Verify the tests pass (there may be a couple of deployment-specific tests (e.g. Sentinel/Cluster) in Redis.OM which will fail outside of the GH environment we've setup so don't worry about those).
+5. Verify the tests pass (there may be a couple of deployment-specific tests (e.g. Sentinel/Cluster) in Redis.OM which will fail outside of the GH environment we've setup so don't worry about those).
-5. If it's your first time contributing please add your Github handle the the Contributors section in the README.
+6. If it's your first time contributing please add your Github handle the the Contributors section in the README.
-6. Push your changes to GitHub.
+7. Push your changes to GitHub.
-7. Open a PR.
+8. Open a PR.

 ## Contributing Docs changes